jd-raymaker/script-goodies/powershell/TOOL-Start-Cleanup/README.md

 # Start-Cleanup
-This tool cleans up your folder and moves every file in it to a pre-defined folder structure Perfect to use on your Downloads folder where files gets cluttered up quickly :)
+This tool cleans up your folder and moves every file in it to a pre-defined folder structure.

+Perfect to use on your Downloads folder where files gets cluttered up quickly :)

 ## Example